patriciogonzalezvivo/eyeo16/README.md

 Note:
-in lot of things it was like the begining of photography.
+Is funny because I try to prepare some point clouds for this talk.
+Only to find out that the API change.

 --

 ![](imgs/13926884279_1c8e6e4dc3_o.png)

 Note:
-I put my camera some where... and then set a robot to retrive this points of information from googles evil servers.
+Somehow this images, becomes limited editions.

 --

 ![](imgs/14110527105_2c1eb240a4_o.png)

 Note:
-I had to wait this digital landscapes reviel. develop over time.
+Postcards of an era where LIDar data was hard to get, and companies were driving cars creeping the hell out of everybody.

 --

 ![](imgs/14134184803_462bcbfbe7_o.png)

 Note:
-Preparing for this talk I want to do some new point clouds... but I discovery that google change their API... so this point clouds are somehow limited editions
+Ahh... the early 10's...

+I wonder how much of our decade is recreate with data the collective unconscious.

+Every wiki project, every bid data, computer learning, AI thing... had this promise of making sense of a huge amount of chaotic content.
+Extracting small glimpse of what could be or happen.

+What archetype is that one?

 ---

 ![](imgs/logo-mapzen.png)

 Note:
-Since AUG 2014 I had the inmense priviledge of start working for Mapzen.
+Since AUG 2014 I had the immense privilege of working for Mapzen.
+We do all in the open.
+That's an incredible privilege.

 --

 ![](imgs/mapzen-team.gif)

 Note:
-Mapzen was a stellar line up of truly incredible and amazing people.
+Mapzen also was a stellar line up of amazing people.
+Is truly an honor working with this crew.

-Working with this falks is a fantastic priviledge.
+Also is great they give me time to work in weird experiments.

 --